Memory Caring.

 Rhoda Goldman Plaza is a memory care community in San Francisco that offers a soothing and specialized environment.
 We offer a comprehensive menu of services to help patients meet their physical and mental medical needs in a beautiful and restorative environment.
 Our services include:

-Nutritious Food Suited for Many Dietary Needs- Our onsite restaurant and cafe offer a wide variety of menu options that change frequently.
+Nutritious Food Suited for Many Dietary Needs – Our onsite restaurant and cafe offer a wide variety of menu options that change frequently.
 This helps keep our menu fresh and exciting.
 Our chefs work to make sure our food is delicious while still meeting nutritional goals to keep you healthy.
 We also offer menu items for people on specialized diets.
 Some of these specifications and include

 Both the restaurant and cafe are open for breakfast, lunch, and dinner seven days a week.
 Our residents look forward to socializing with one another over mealtime.
-Many of our patients will also enjoy a beer or glass of wine with their friends.
+Many of our residents will also enjoy a beer or glass of wine with their friends.

 World-Class Amenities- Rhoda Goldman Plaza is designed to feel more like an apartment community rather than a medical complex.
 Common and private areas are airy and filled with light, offering both beauty and comfort.
 Our long-term and tenured staff personally engage in friendly communication with residents to ensure all their needs are being met.
 Weekly housekeeping services are provided, which is a great feature for patients who experience physical difficulties or who just enjoy that level of service.

 Medical services through a variety of providers are located right in our neighborhood, and transportation is available 7 days a week to ferry people to medical appointments and shopping excursions.
-For patients requiring more intensive on-site care, we have partners that can provide extra medical support, counseling, and palliative care services.
+For residents requiring more intensive on-site care, we have partners that can provide extra medical support, counseling, and palliative care services.

 Rhoda Goldman Plaza offers San Francisco memory care, treating every resident with the concern, attention, and respect they deserve in a relaxing, upscale environment.
 We offer: